What you can do at the Swan

 the set building you need to be highly skilled but to assist you

-when it is completed by the presence of the Actors.
+is completed by the presence of the actors.

 Lighting and Sound